kojodoc/kojodoc.github.io/ikojo.md

 * [Collidium](http://ikojo.in/sf/wpduPSw/3)
 * [Tic Tac Toe](http://ikojo.in/sf/WRksphz/0)
 * [Flappy Ball](http://ikojo.in/sf/6z0ySUq/1)

+Games (for touch devices; currently experimental):
+Instructions - run the game, and then click on the game 'start' button to switch to fullscreen mode and start playing.
+* [Hunted](http://ikojo.in/sf/uLydUCi/0) - best played in portrait mode.
+Control the player with the joystick at the bottom of the screen.
+* [Collidium](http://ikojo.in/sf/Nwo4UWB/1) - best played in landscape mode.
+Launch the ball with your finger.
+Then draw paddles with your finger to guide the ball.towards the target.

 ### Background information
 The core idea behind iKojo is the following: